Skip to Content

 Academics

-Students will enroll in 12 to 18 credits comprised of language courses plus electives in STEM, business (fall ony), and Spanish culture.
+Students will enroll in 12 to 18 credits comprised of language courses plus electives in STEM, business (fall only), and Spanish culture.
 All students must complete a minimum of one language course, although we strongly encourage students to complete an entire language track.
 Course availability is contingent upon student enrollment and is subject to change.

 Click the course title to view course details, description, and availability.